datalimited/ensembles/text/ms.md

 Ensemble models have great potential to improve estimates of population status and trajectory across many taxa.
-However, ensemble methods must be carefully tested, formed from a diverse set of accurate models, and built on a dataset sufficiently representative of populations they are applied to.
+However, ensemble methods must be carefully tested, formed from a diverse set of accurate models, and built on a dataset sufficiently representative of the populations they are applied to.

 # Introduction